St Helens Canal Bridge

 Photo: Sue Adair, CC BY-SA 2.0.

 Whiston is a town and civil parish within the Metropolitan Borough of Knowsley in Merseyside, England.
-Previously recorded within the historic county of Lancashire, it is located eight miles east of Liverpool.
+It is located 8 miles east of Liverpool.
+The population was 13,629 in 2001, increasing to 14,263 in 2011.
 Whiston is situated 3 miles southwest of St Helens Canal Bridge.

 St Helens Canal Bridge